 - Pass-rate over expectation.
 Some offenses run more than expected in any game script — they are bad streaming options even in great matchups.

-Players whose three-input weighted score lands in the top 10 of QB1-eligible options for a given week historically average 21–22 fantasy points, which is the benchmark we listed above.
-You can see this every week on the start-sit tool.
+Players whose three-input weighted score lands in the top 10 of QB1-eligible options for a given week historically score close to a baseline starter — the benchmark we described above.
+You can see this every week on the start-sit tool, and the model behind those weights is free to grab and copy in the Workshop — duplicate it and tweak the inputs if you want a streaming model tuned to your league's quirks.

 When NOT to stream